Andrew-Martens/Library-Management-Sys/README.md

-INTRO

-The Library Management System is a C++ application designed to help manage a library's book inventory, track borrowed books, and facilitate user management.
-This system provides a user-friendly interface and efficient data handling for librarians and users.
-This program is intended to run in a terminal with no GUI.
+Library Management System in C++

+This is a simple Library Management System implemented in C++ that allows the management of library items and different types of library users.
+The system provides features for adding, searching, and deleting books.

+FEATURES
+ - add-item
+ - remove-item
+ - search
+ - list all items
+ - login
+ - logout
+ - view profile
+ - checkout
+ - return

+PREREQUISITES

+Must have a working C++ 17 or higher compiler

 RUNNING

-If you'd like to run the code clone, compile, and run ./main.
+To run the code clone the repo, then compile main.cc and run the outputted file